The 1940s and 50s Were Record-Breaking For Christmas Shopping In Watertown, NY

 This shortage of customary toys is reflected in an unusually large sale of children’s books, of which there still seems to be a fairly abundant stock.
 The paper shortage does not seem to have hit publishers yet.

 1945 would see an unusual public emergency declared during the Christmas shopping season due to weather-related circumstances.
 The Watertown Daily Times would note Mayor Charles A. Winslow‘s declaration–

 “We have given orders that any violator of the emergency proclamation will be prosecuted,” Mayor Winslow said today.“The regulations are severe but this must be so if we are to succeed in getting near-normal traffic flow throughout streets.”

 The proclamation was issued, according to city officials, after street plowing capabilities were reached and unmanageable traffic jams plagued commercial and private vehicles, especially along bus routes and arterial traffic boulevards.”

 1946 would see records break as stores were “thronged” with shoppers.
-That Friday after Thanksgiving, the Watertown Daily Times would report–
+That Friday after Thanksgiving, the Watertown Daily Times reported–

 In 1948, sales were running close to record-breaking volumes for the same period set the previous year.
 The Times reported–

 While sales for most of the stores are about equal to those of 1947 for the shopping period up to date, there are at least two establishments which, this season, have shown drops down to two percent.

 Watertown, thus, apparently is an exception to the national trend of holiday business which has shown big declines for five consecutive weeks over the 1947 comparative period (thru mid-December)

 The trend would continue into the 1950s, as masses of people made Watertown look like a metropolis.
 Another trend saw shoppers seeking to get an early start in October while stocks were available.
 Nevertheless, the Friday after Thanksgiving had taken hold as one of the busiest with schools out for the holiday.